fenago/datascience-ml-next-level/Lab 10 - Predicting Categories with K-Nearest Neighbors/Lab_10.md

 Next, we use the `Pipeline()` function and pass in the order of the pipeline as the only argument.
 We then fit this pipeline to the training set and extract the accuracy scores from the test set.

-The `Pipeline` function, as the name implies, is used to fit multiple functions into a pipeline and execute them in a specified order that we think is apt for the process.
-This function helps us streamline and automate common machine learning tasks.

 This resulted in an accuracy score of `0.997`, which is a substantial improvement from the score of `0.985`.
 Thus, we